 Carpenter's Pencil

 To start out you will need very few tools.
-We have extras of most tools that you can use and decide which ones you want to purchase.
+We have extras that you can use & then decide which ones you want to purchase.

-So don’t feel like you need to have them all on the first day (except the tape measure & utility knife).
+So don’t feel like you need to have all these tools on the first day.
+Just start with a tape measure & utility knife since everybody has the kind they like & you need those at all times.

-A lot of folks like to have their own power tools to use, like a cordless drill and impact driver (with their own set of bits).
+Some folks like to have their own power tools, like a cordless drill and impact driver (with their own set of bits).
 But these are not required.

 We’re excited to have you